 There is always danger of premature termination of movement activities in belief that major movement objectives have been achieved.
 The recovery advocates of the 40s, 50s and 60s believed much of their work had been achieved with the passage of landmark legislation in the early 1970s.
-With the subsequent wave of public funding, many advocates were swept into board and staff positions of newly opening alcoholism treatment centers-a trend that marked a diminishment of public education advocacy activities political and subsequent restigmatization, demedicalization. and intensified criminalization of AOD problems in the 1980s that then set the stage for the rise of a new recovery advocacy movement.
+With the subsequent wave of public funding, many advocates were swept into board and staff positions of newly opening alcoholism treatment centers-a trend that marked a diminishment of public education and political advocacy activities and the subsequent restigmatization, demedicalization, and intensified criminalization of AOD problems in the 1980s that then set the stage for the rise of a new recovery advocacy movement.